 To comply with the insurance conditions, and to make sure the organisers and participants at your event will be safe, you must complete a risk assessment.
 We have created a simple risk assessment template which you can download.

 If you are holding an on the ground event you will also need to consider any potential health and safety implications.
-We have also produced a Covid-19 specific risk assessment which you can use alongside or as an alternative to your standard risk assessment.
-This risk assessment is for guidance only and must be adapted to suit the needs of your individual event.

 - UK Government (England) – Coronavirus (Covid-19) Guidance and support